 Also, if you are unable to find a sublessor, you will remain responsible for the entire leases' rent.

 All students are responsible for arranging their own housing accommodations.
 Campus Area Housing does not recommend signing a lease before seeing the actual apartment you are renting.
-For information on temporary housing for one to three nights while looking for permanent housing, contact Madison Bridge Program in advance of your arrival at 608-263-4010.
-A variety of lodging options, both on campus and in the Madison area are listed on the Campus and Visitor Relations web site.
+For information on temporary housing while looking for permanent housing, contact Madison Friends of International Student - http://www.mfismadison.com.
+A variety of lodging options, both on campus and in the Madison area are listed on http://www.vip.wisc.edu Campus and Visitor Relations.

 Click here for a list of parking spaces close to campus available for rent.